Valorant Map Guide: Split

 You should always be on guard, however, because the rest of the defenders can rotate very quickly from the center and have multiple access points to B, not just one choke point.
 Often the reinforcements come from Heaven or rotate over their spawn at B alley.

-A good way to disrupt rotation opportunities is to send someone to intercept defenders on Mid Mail so they don’t get to B in the first place.
+A good way to disrupt rotation opportunities is to send someone to intercept defenders on Mid Mail so they don’t get to B in the place.
 Good communication is the key to success here.

 Split Map – Mid – Defenders Guide